alpkabac/sukima/Generators.md

 }
 ```

-# Generator Format (hardcore mode)
+# Generator Submodules (hardcore mode)

 Last but not least, for the most motivated...
-It's possible to use different properties in different orders using different generation parameters, using ***
+***Submodules*** are a way to use different properties of the generator, in different orders, using different AI
-submodules***
+generation parameters

-Submodules are generators too and uses default generator values as a basis, but overrides needed properties for
+Submodules are generators too and use default generator values as a basis, but overrides needed properties for
 specialisation
 They are specially useful to reuse different properties in different orders to achieve different results
-An as example, you could write a translation generator, provide translated sentences in 3 languages (3 properties), then
+An as example, you could write a translation generator, provide translated sentences in 3 languages (3 properties) as
-make specialized submodules that will only pull two selected languages and order them to translate one way or another!
+examples, then make specialized submodules that will only pull two selected languages and order them to translate one
+way or another!

 Below is an example of an ***"Enemy Generator"***, it contains ***three submodules*** to uses the same `exampleList`
 items with different properties, in different orders, and overriding AI generation parameters when needed (this is a